peachcloud/peach-devdocs/README.md

 When changes to any files are saved, the browser view will automatically refresh to reflect the new state.

 **NOTES**:
-- this assumes `mdbook` is in you `PATH`
+- this assumes `mdbook` is in your `PATH`
   - the command for adding the default cargo bin directory is `export PATH=$PATH:~/.cargo/bin`.
-  - if you downloaded the prebuilt binary then make sure the directory it's in is in your `PATH`
+  - if you downloaded the prebuilt binary then make sure the directory is in your `PATH`

 ## Build a release